-Submission of evidence of health status acceptable for the practice of nursing (which include an annual physical, up-to-date immunization status and tuberculosis [TB] screening); health insurance (see Health Insurance Section of this Catalog); American Heart Association [AHA] approved Basic Life Support [BLS] for Healthcare Providers or American Red Cross CPR/AED for Professional Rescuers; and, liability insurance.
+Submission of evidence of health status acceptable for the practice of nursing (which include an annual physical, up-to-date immunization status and tuberculosis [TB] screening); health insurance (see Health Insurance Section of this Catalog); and, liability insurance.
 The liability insurance fee will be charged to all nursing students; however students who provide proof of comparable liability insurance coverage to the Business Office within 30 days of billing will have their account credited for the premium.
 Some clinical agencies may have additional requirements that students must meet.
-Students (traditional, accelerated and RN-BSN) not meeting these requirements will not be eligible for admission to the program; and, students already admitted to the program will not be able to continue in the program.
+Students (traditional, accelerated and RN-BSN) not meeting these requirements will not be eligible for admission to the program; and, students already admitted to the program.